Frequently Asked Questions

 I wish to use an API key, but it says "your account is not set up to use API keys."
 What do I do now?

 In order to access Nearmap imagery with an API key, you must first set up an API application.
-For detailed instructions on how to do this, please head to our product documentation site: https://docs.nearmap.com/display/ND/API+Key+Authentication Please note that only Nearmap account administrators have the ability to create & manage API applications.
+For detailed instructions on how to do this, please head to our Knowledge Hub: https://docs.nearmap.com/display/ND/API+Key+Authentication Please note that only Nearmap account administrators have the ability to create & manage API applications.

 I recently joined my business as an employee, and need access to Nearmap.
 How do I get access?